 Warning: When following any of the procedures below, be sure to keep your hands and fingers from getting caught in the disc.
-Failure to do so could result in injury.
+Failure to do so could result in injury

-- Remove the wheel(s). - For some installations it will be necessary to mount a mount bracket to accept the Hayes Disc Brake caliper.
-Mount the mount 2. - bracket to the frame or fork using (2) M6 x 1.0 18.4mm long mount bolts.
-Torque the bolts to 80±5 in-lbs (9.0±0.5 Nm).
+- Remove the wheel(s) 2. - For some installations it will be necessary to mount a mount bracket to accept the HB Disc Brake caliper.
+Mount the mount bracket to the frame or fork using (2) M6 x 1.0 18.4mm long mount bolts.
+Torque the bolts to 80±5 in-lbs (9.0±0.5 Nm) - 3.
 Mount the caliper to the frame or mount bracket using (2) M6 x 1.0 18.4mm long mount bolts and (2) mount washers.
-Snug 3. - the bolts, but leave them loose enough so that caliper will move on its slots.
-(FIG. 4) - Re-install the wheel(s). - Squeeze and hold the brake lever.
+Snug the bolts, but leave them loose enough so that caliper will move on its slots. - Re-install the wheel(s). - Squeeze and hold the brake lever.
+While holding the brake lever, shake the caliper to position it in its natural centered position over the disc.
 While squeezing the lever, tighten the mounting bolts.
-Torque the bolts to 80±5 in-lbs 5.
-(9.0±0.5 Nm) - Warning: Do not adjust the caliper while the caliper is hot.
-Warning: Do not adjust the caliper while the wheel is spinning. - Release the lever, spin the wheel.
+Torque the bolts to 80±5 in-lbs (9.0±0.5 Nm).

+Warning: Do not adjust the caliper while the caliper is hot.

+- Warning: Do not adjust the caliper while the wheel is spinning.

+6. Release the lever, spin the wheel.
 Check that it spins freely and that the gaps, between the pad and the disc, are equal.
-If the 6. gaps are unequal, or if there is drag, readjust the caliper position by loosening the mounting bolts and adjusting the caliper as needed.
+If the gaps are unequal, or if there is drag, readjust the caliper position by loosening the mounting bolts and adjusting the caliper as needed.
 Hint: A white piece of paper can be used as a background to help sight down the disc looking for equal clearance between the pads and disc. - When the gaps are equal and the wheel spins freely (without drag), torque the mounting bolts to 80±5 in-lbs (9.0±0.5 Nm).

-8. Repeat above procedure for other wheel
+Repeat above procedure for other wheel